On axiomatic definitions of non-discrete affine buildings: Definitions and axioms

 We say two $x$-based germs are \emph{opposite} if they are contained in a common apartment $A$ and are images of one another under the longest element of the spherical Weyl group (which acts on the set of (germs of) $x$-based Weyl chambers in $A$).\footnote{It is easy to see that in the case where we know that the germs at $x$ form a spherical building, then opposite germs are also opposite in the usual spherical building sense.} Two Weyl chambers are \emph{opposite at $x$}, if their germs are opposite.
 This leads us to our fourth new atlas condition,

 \begin{itemize} \item[(CO)] (Opposite chambers) Two opposite $x$-based Weyl chambers $S$ and $T$ are contained in a unique common apartment. \end{itemize}

-For our last atlas condition, we need a metric notion of a ``convex hull'' like object.
-Thus, we define the \emph{segment} $\seg_X(x,y)$ of points $x$ and $y$ in a metric space $X$ to be the set of all points $z\in X$ such that $d(x,y)=d(x,z)+d(z,y)$.
+For our last atlas conditions, we need a metric notion of a ``convex hull'' like object.
+Thus, we define the \emph{segment} $\seg_M(x,y)$ of points $x$ and $y$ in a metric space $M$ to be the set of all points $z\in M$ such that $d(x,y)=d(x,z)+d(z,y)$.

+\begin{itemize} \item[(FCa)] (Finite cover of apartments) For an arbitrary point $z$ in $X$ every apartment $A$ is contained in a finite union of Weyl chambers based at $z$. \item[(sFC)] (Strong finite cover) For any pair of points $x$ and $y$, all apartments $A$ containing $x$ and $y$ and an arbitrary germ $\mu$ based at $z$ in $X$, the segment $\seg_A(x,y)$ is contained in a finite union of Weyl chambers based at $z$ such that each of these Weyl chambers is contained in a common apartment with $\mu$. \item[(sFCa)] (Strong finite cover of apartments) For an arbitrary germ $\mu$ at a point $z$ in $X$, every apartment $A$ is contained in a finite union of Weyl chambers based at $z$ such that each of these Weyl chambers is contained in a common apartment with $\mu$. \end{itemize}

-\begin{itemize} \item[(FC)] (Finite cover) For all triples of points $x,y$ and $z$ in $X$ and all apartments $A$ containing $x$ and $y$ the segment $\seg_A(x,y)$ is contained in a finite union of Weyl chambers based at $z$. \end{itemize}
+It is clear that (sFCa) implies (sFC) and (FCa).
+From Lemma~\ref{Lem_sFC-LA} we get that (sFC) implies (LA) and hence (A3).
+Condition (sFC) is the one of actual interest for our main theorem while the other two appear during the proof.
+We would have liked to replace all these conditions by a weaker finite cover condition which is implied by all the above and reads as follows: \begin{itemize} \item[(FC)] (Finite cover) For all triples of points $x,y$ and $z$ in $X$ and all apartments $A$ containing $x$ and $y$ the segment $\seg_A(x,y)$ is contained in a finite union of Weyl chambers based at $z$. \end{itemize} But this would imply that we (at least) had to add (aLA) in equivalence (\ref{a10}) of Theorem~\ref{MainThmB} and to the assumptions of Lemma \ref{Lm:fin cover} and Propositions \ref{Prop_A5} and \ref{Th:tentwo} .

 \begin{remark} Both, the existence of a large atlas (LA) and its local analog (GG) were introduced by Parreau \cite{Parreau}.
-Condition (LA) was called (A3') in \cite{Parreau} according to its proximity to axiom (A3) and the abbreviation (GG) probably stood for ``germ - germ''.
-The opposite chamber property (CO) also appeared in \cite{Parreau}, where (CO) stood for ``chambre oppos\'ees''.
-The condition (ALA) to almost have a large atlas is 'in between' (A3) and the existence of a large atlas and suffices for one of the implications in \ref{MainThmB}. \end{remark}
+Condition (LA) was called (A3') in \cite{Parreau} according to its proximity to axiom (A3) and the abbreviation (GG) probably stood for ``germe - germe''.
+The opposite chamber property (CO) also appeared in \cite{Parreau}, where (CO) stood for ``chambres oppos\'ees''.
+The condition (aLA) to almost have a large atlas is ``in between'' (A3) and the existence of a large atlas and suffices for one of the implications in \ref{MainThmB}. \end{remark}